 UNM operates on a semester calendar of Summer, Fall, and Spring.
 Course schedules are available during each semester's registration period.
 Registration opens in early April for the Summer and Fall Semesters and early November for the Spring Semester.

 If you are interested in learning more about other online course offerings, in addition to the ones associated with the Strategic Communication Accelerated Online Program, see the current schedule of all online classes.
-Please note that the special tuition rate is applied only to courses associated with the accelerated online programs.
+Please note that the special tuition rate is applied only to courses associated with accelerated online programs.